deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 used for instant onboarding in all Delta Chat apps since 2024.
 A year later, there are 50 third-party operated chatmail relays which

-- provide random interoperable e-mail addresses without asking any private info,
+- provide random interoperable e-mail addresses without asking for any private information,

 - enforce end-to-end encryption with metadata-minimization for sent and received e-mails,